praveenc/kiro-powers/README.md

 Here's a complete prompt that triggers this Kiro power and builds a functional dashboard:

+Copy this prompt and paste it into Kiro IDE to experience a fully working Cloudscape dashboard built for you. 🎉

 ```markdown
 Build a React dashboard application using Cloudscape Design System with the following features: